tanaymukherjee/Working-with-APIs-in-Python/README.md

   - Then the base currency and the currency for which we wish to get the exchange rate
   - Pick the denomination
   - Result will include the inputs from the user and will print the resepctive outputs.

+## 2. Writing images and video files
+Things we cover in this example are:

+- Set up the server request and check the status
+- Printing the bytes on screen
+- Writing to an image file from wikipedia
+- Streaming a video file from files-example.com
+  - Store the image files
+  - Store the video files